-Cyber Organization Module The challenge of holistically aligning information technology and organizational objectives is a primary concern of executive management.
-The Cyber Organization module explores the effective governance of an organization's Information Technology (IT) investments and roles in Federal deral ation's Information Technology (11) inve effective governance or an organiz and International Standards and Regulations.
+Cyber Organization Module

+The challenge of holistically aligning information technology and organizational objectives is a primary concern of executive management.
+The Cyber Organization module explores the effective governance of an organization's Information Technology (IT) investments and roles in Federal and International Standards and Regulations.
 The module will also cover performance, risk, contingency management, and the integration of federal and international standards into corporate governance strategy.